SpaceView/AutoSeg/Readme.md

-Categories should be carefully manipulated, so some enabling/disabling functions are added,
+Categories should be carefully manipulated, so some enabling/disabling functions are added,  as below

+[CategoryManipulation.gif]

 ![](categorymanipulation.gif)